ETO Logo

 What are its sources?

-CAT uses ETO's Merged Academic Corpus for research data; The Lens, PATSTAT, and 1790 Analytics data for patents; and Crunchbase for company and investment data.
+CAT runs on ETO's Country AI Activity Metrics and Cross-Border Tech Research Metrics datasets.
+Limited additional data on cross-border patenting and investment, as well as data individual organizations, documents, and people, derives from ETO's Merged Academic Corpus for research publications; The Lens, PATSTAT, and 1790 Analytics data for patents; and Crunchbase for company and investment data.
 Read more >>

 Does it contain sensitive information, such as personally identifiable information?